jakub-kula/english-for-designers/03-aboutness/case-study.md

 # Wedos Logo Redesign
-**Project background:**
+**Project background:** <br>
-I would describe myself as a designer with an outstanding attention to detail.
-I aim to see and think about things that are not visible at first glance.
+This design project started as a school assignment to redesign a logo of a company of my choice.
+I chose Wedos since I’ve had a good previous experience with their services.
+At first glance, their logo didn’t seem to fit into the overall visual identity.
+I couldn’t resist the urge to try and redesign the logo.

 ![Placeholder](img/00_intro.png)
 ![Placeholder](img/01_before.png)